-These days, I avoid the whole dilemma and don’t take anything from hotels.
+These days, I avoid the whole dilemma and don’t take hotel toiletries or anything else for that matter.
 Firstly, I’m fussy about what I use.
 I have sensitive skin, so I have to be careful.
 Secondly, I’m never 100% sure about the quality of some of the products provided by hotels.
 Unless you can afford five star luxury, the likelihood is that you’ll never have heard of the brands on offer.
 Thirdly, and illogically, I’ve tended not to use the items I’ve taken home in the past.

-Instead, they’ve sat neglected and forgotten in a cupboard.
+Instead, hotel toiletries have sat neglected and forgotten in a cupboard.
 I’ve occasionally put some out for visiting house guests, who also never use them.
 Hilariously, I’ve stayed in other people’s homes where hotel toiletries are put out for me – and I’ve never used them either!
 There must be some peculiarly human psychology going on here, but whatever it is, I’ve decided that enough is enough.

 Instead, I now use the DIY method.
 I have a motley collection of small empty bottles, saved over the years, which I refill with my own products.
 Along with some handy cosmetic and perfume samples given to me in stores, these form my own personal amenity pack.
 The containers are all small enough to contain less than the 100 ml limit allowed through airport security.